TehMuffinMoo/ibPS/docs/BloxOne/Profiles/Get-B1ConnectionProfile.md

 ```

 ## DESCRIPTION
-Connection profiles provide a convenient way of saving API Keys for multiple BloxOne Accounts.
+Connection profiles provide a convenient way of saving API Keys for multiple Infoblox Portal Accounts.
 These can then easily be switched between by using [`Switch-B1ConnectionProfile`](../Switch-B1ConnectionProfile/).

 ## EXAMPLES